-Because the favor-exchange network supplements and complements the formal organizational hierarchy and procedures, it is difficult to assess the operational efficiency of a given formal organizational structure without specifying the favor-exchange relations in which it is embedded.
-Because different favor-exchange pathways may develop from the same formal organizational structure due to history and personalities, two organizations with identical formal structures but different favor-exchange pathways may have very different operational efficiency.
+Because the favor exchange network supplements and complements the formal organizational hierarchy and procedures, it is difficult to assess the operational efficiency of a given formal organizational structure without specifying the favor exchange relations in which it is embedded.
+And because different favor exchange pathways may develop from the same formal organizational structure due to history and personalities, two organizations with identical formal structures but different favor exchange pathways may have very different operational efficiency.
 Indeed, given the different cultural biases of prevailing favor exchanges in different organizations, the formal structures may well have to be different to achieve similar operational efficiency.
-This is not, of course, to deny that the favor-exchange culture can be constrained or encouraged by the formal structure, but simply to point out that the favor-exchange culture can compromise or enhance the expected operational efficiency of any formal structure (Granovetter, 1985).
+This is not, of course, to deny that favor exchange culture can be constrained or encouraged by the formal structure, but simply to point out that the favor exchange culture can certainly compromise or enhance the expected operational efficiency of any formal structure (Granovetter, 1985).

-Here again, the game-theoretic situations faced by a formal organization structure are critical.
+Here again, the game-theoretic situations faced by a formal organization structure is critical.
 In a coordinating game, the formal structure once established can be relied on to enforce conformance.
 There is no individual advantage to deviate from the formal structure.
-In a PD situation, however, the large individual advantage of defection and the high costs of enforcing the formal PD rules constantly threaten the stability of these fragile rules.
-Whether the rules are viable or not then depends critically on the concrete personal relations and the obligations inherent in the favorexchange network.
+But in a PD situation, the large individual advantage of defection and the high enforcement costs of the formal PD rules constantly threaten the stability of these fragile rules.
+Whether the rules are viable or not then depends critically on the concrete personal relations and the obligations inherent in the favor exchange network.
+In other words, the assumption of individual rationaltiy alone in a cultural vacuum would not allow us to accurately predict the outcome of a given economic stimulus.